codesharedot/bitcoin-gold-price/README.md

-# ethereum-classic price
+# tezos price

-Gets the ethereum-classic price with Python (from JSON).
+Gets the tezos price with Python (from JSON).

 https://pythonbasics.org